AranaDeDoros/spark-redis-etl/README.md

 ```

 # API #
-You can find the API here [a link](https://github.com/AranaDeDoros/redis-etl-play-api).
+You can find the API  [here](https://github.com/AranaDeDoros/redis-etl-play-api).